 Suit of swords - image (opens in additional tab)

 Ace.
 The potential for mastery is implanted for the knight to master.
 He is given a mind, intellect, ego, a place within a society and so on.
 The sword even pierces through a crown, suggesting that it transcends any other crown and may relate to superconsciousness.
-CTA to recognize that your mind is expansion mode.
+CTA to recognize that your mind is in expansion mode.
 This often encourages you to start some new undertaking that requires your intellect and communication skills.
 Because the symbol is a double-edged sword, another CTA is to remember that, with power comes responsibility.
-You need to use your intellect and communication skills to figure how to triumph for the betterment of yourself and others.2.
-The page is still haunted by past emotional heart ache and is unsure how to proceed because all options seem unappealing.
+You need to use your intellect and communication skills to figure out how to triumph for the betterment of yourself and others.
+Regardless of the challenges, confronting the matter is a necessary 'evil' that brings victory as symbolized by the olive branch on one side, and the palm branch on the other.
+Palm trees are known for durability through destructive weather systems like hurricanes (ie systems of high wind, the element of swords that often stirs water, an element of emotions).
+The palm branch is therefore a CTA to recognize that, even if you face fierce opposition, you are stronger than you think and can emerge with a sense of peace and victory.
+Furthermore, on either side of the sword are 3 rays of the golden glow.
+The golden glow symbolizes divine inspiration, ie guidance that originated from source.2.
+The page is still haunted by past emotional heartache and is unsure how to proceed because all options seem unappealing.
 So rather than look left or right, she looks inwards to her intuition (as depicted by the moon) to figure out her best option.
 This is a card of peace and meditation because she has blocked from view the distractions of the outer world and is in such a deep state of meditation that she has the 2 spheres of her mind in perfect balance (as depicted by the 2 perfectly balanced swords).
 Additionally, this card is a CTA to make decisions that are balanced in some relevant way.
 This card is also a CTA to develop discipline like that portrayed in her calm, seated pose, even though it is a challenge to balance 2 heavy swords (the weight of her decision).
 This may also be a CTA to develop one's intuition and meditative practices.
 In some cultures, blindfolds are used ritualistically to force persons to rely more on other senses.
 Despite being blind to things happening around her, she is safe and the moon (her intuition) and sea suggest her equanimity (ie mental calmness, composure and evenness of temper even in difficult situations).
 The image depicts someone reliant more on deeper thoughts, intellect, the higher self, the superconscious (over immediate stimuli).
 One gets the feeling that her intuition is so on point that, if the need arises, she is ready to strike with mastery.
 However, in the meantime, she is not threatening.
 Ultimately, this is a CTA for meditation, not action.
 In reverse, this card refers to indecision.

 3. The page feels deep sorrow because of the loss of the object of her desire, that she felt had 'completed her'.
 This could relate to deep emotional pain, breakdown of a relationship and so on.
 This is a time of achieving understanding of the root cause of past heart break.
 In short, her pain was a stepping stone to better understanding.
 Deep reflection is a great teacher.
 Mistakes are teachers and not for discouragement or an end in themselves.